flancia-coop/doc.anagora.org/against-meta.md

 ## Introduction

-This is a working document for an upcoming vote to grant an exception to Social.coop's [Federation abuse policy](https://wiki.social.coop/wiki/Federation_abuse_policy) for Threads.net, following the [Meta Community Guidelines](https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/) updates.
+This is a working document for an upcoming vote to grant an exception to Social.coop's [Federation abuse policy](https://wiki.social.coop/wiki/Federation_abuse_policy) for Threads.net.

+Since its launch, Meta has met the "origin of a pattern of hate speech" criterion for defederation ("suspend" in Mastodon terminology)

+Recent changes to the [Meta Community Guidelines](https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/) make it clear that Meta

 It is currently: a DRAFT or work in progress.
 If there is consensus we will use this text to start a vote on this key issue affecting the [[social.coop]] community.